-The Uncompander Project is located on the western slope of the Rocky Mountains in west-central Colorado.
-Project lands surround the town of Montrose and extend 34 miles along both sides of the Uncompander River to Delta, Colorado.
+The Uncompany Project is located on the western slope of the Rocky Mountains in west-central Colorado.
+Project lands surround the town of Montrose and extend 34 miles along both sides of the Uncompany River to Delta, Colorado.
 Project features include Taylor Park Dam and reservoir, Gunnison Tunnel, seven diversion dams, 128 miles of main canals, 438 miles of laterals, and 216 miles of drains.
-The systems divert water from the Uncompander and Gunnison rivers to serve over 76,000 acres of project land.
+The systems divert water from the Uncompany reverse over 76,000 acres of project land.

-There are five non-federal hydropower facilities either in operation or under development as leases of power privilege on the Uncompahgre Project.
-The Uncompahgre Valley Water Users Association (UVWUA), in partnership with Delta Montrose Electric Association (the partnership), submitted the only proposal in response to Reclamation's August 2009 Federal Register Notice requesting proposals for a lease of power privilege on the South Canal.
+There are six non-federal hydropower facilities either in operation or under development as leases of power privilege on the Uncompany Project.
+The Uncompany Valley Water Users Association (UVWUA), in partnership with Delta Montrose Electric Association (the partnership), submitted the only proposal in response to Reclamation's August 2009 Federal Register Notice requesting proposals for a lease of power privilege on the South Canal.
 Environmental compliance was completed and a final EA and Finding of No Significant Impact were issued in February 2012.
 A lease of power privilege was issued to the partnership in March 2012 and construction and testing was completed in July 2013 followed by full operation of two hydropower units (Drop 1 and Drop 3 of the South Canal) during the summer of 2013.
 Drop 1 has a capacity of 4 megawatts and generates approximately 14,300 megawatt-hours per year.
-Drop 3 has a capacity of 3.5 megawatts and generates approximately 12,600 megawatt-hours per year.

-The UVWUA is currently working with Reclamation to develop three other hydropower sites (Shavano Falls and Drops 4 and 2 of the South Canal).
-Reclamation executed a lease of power privilege with UVWUA on June 18, 2014, for Shavano Falls and on September 8, 2014 for Drop 4.
-Construction of these two facilities is expected to be completed during the spring of 2015.
-Reclamation offered UVUWA, in partnership with Percheron Power, LLC, the right to develop a demonstration hydropower facility under a lease of power privilege on Drop 2 of the South Canal during fiscal year 2014.
-Construction will likely commence in 2015 and it is anticipated that the facility will be commissioned in the spring of 2016.
+The UVWUA is currently working with Reclamation to develop two of the six hydropower sites on the Uncompany Project (South Canal Drop 2 and Drop 5).
+Reclamation executed a lease of power privilege with UVWUA on December 16, 2014, for Drop 2 and on November 5, 2015, for Drop 5.
+Construction of these two facilities is expected to be completed during the spring of 2016.